 High index lenses are known for their lightweight property.
 They use lesser material and, therefore, are less bulky as compared to several other materials on the market.
 The higher you’ll take the refractive index of a lens, the more lightweight it will be.
 When you compare a 1.60 or higher index lens with the traditional ones, you will find as much as 25% to 50% reduction in weight.

 High index lenses are known for being thin.
-The fact that they are lightweight and less material is required in making the glasses means that you’ll end up with thinner glasses.
+The fact that they are lightweight and less material is required in making the glasses means that you’ll end up with thinner eyeglasses.
 Therefore, if you get traditional lenses and find them a little too bulky, a high index is your way to go.
 It is especially beneficial for almost all the individuals who are nearsighted because their traditional lens tends to be thicker.

 When it comes to strength, high index lenses are pretty good.
 However, they are not the best in the market, beaten only by polycarbonate.
 Yet, the impact resistance and durability are immaculate.